mdwajid095/wowsome/README.md

 ## kafka

-Adding all most used and important command for confluent kafka.
+Adding all most used and important command for `confluent kafka`.

 ## k8s

-Adding all important required command for kubernetes.
+Adding all important required command for `kubernetes`.

+## kube-plugins

+`kube-plugins` zipped directory contains all the important plugins required or to helps for k8s operation in more efficient ways.